5 DAYS IN LEBANON – WHERE TO GO

 Was everything perfect?
 No, for sure not.
 Was it still fun?
 Yes, definitely.

 A bit crazy, hectic, and chaotic – here is what to expect when visiting Lebanon.
 Find out where to go and what to see in only 5 days in Lebanon.
-While I wished that I had two more days in Lebanon (I think that 7 days in Lebanon would be awesome), I got a good glimpse of the country and got to see some wonderful places – and so can you with less than one week.
+While I wished that I had two more days (I think that 7 days in Lebanon would be awesome), I got a good glimpse of the country and got to see some wonderful places – and so can you with less than one week.

 TRAVEL TIPS FOR YOUR LEBANON ITINERARY